meconsens/CellTyPETool/README.md

 clearly indicated and referenced in the **genesUsed** help file).
 The **genesUsed** function uses the *markerGeneProfile*, and *magrittr* package.

+The **mgpQCMetrics** function returns various QC metrics that are relevant to the *markerGeneProfile* R package method of calculating cell type proportions.
+The *mgpEstimate* method is taken from the *markerGeneProfile* method, but the code to extract the necessary features of the method to evaluate the accuracy/effectivenes of the cell-type proportion estimates is novel.
+The dataframe returned by this function details a list of genesUsed, the the removedMarkerRatios and the proportion of variance explained by the first PC in the *markerGeneProfile* R package estimation method.

 ## References